 Warwick Classics Network

+The WCN is an ever-growing community of teachers and academics dedicated to the promotion and support of classics and classics-teaching in Coventry, Warwickshire and beyond.
+Together with Classics for All, our main objective is to make the study of classics available for everyone, irrespective of economic or social background.
 The WCN is keen to hear from any schools and teachers in Coventry and the West Midlands interested in introducing Classics to their curriculum, or from any current Classics teachers in need of support.

 In 2018-19 achievements included:

 - the Network’s launch event, ‘Emperors, Coins, Frogs and Oracles’ in July 2018, which brought over 200 pupils and teachers from over 35 schools to us at Warwick.

 - developing a new project, Coventry: A City of Cultures, which brings classics to local schools including President Kennedy and Barr’s Hillm in Coventry.

 - creating a new suite of ancient history resources to aid classics teaching in schools.

 - creating #AskAnAcademic videos featuring our Warwick academics.
 These videos are designed to aid the teaching of classical civilisation and ancient history.

 - introducing classics to schools including: